Avodah Zarah: Talmud Bavli

 This chapter is similar to the last in being long and containing diverse material.
-Halakhic material related to the tractate includes the laws of buying an animal from an idolater for a sacrifice (23-24), circumcisions performed by idolaters (27), the status of Gentile beer (31), the dung of an ox intended for idolatry (34), and the prohibition of intercourse with Gentiles (36).
-Halakhic material less related to the tractate includes the laws of a Jewish apostate (26-27), a unique section outlining in detail many medicinal remedies from the Talmudic era (28-29), the safety/contamination issues in leaving water/wine uncovered (30), the process of overruling a previous Rabbinic court (37), and the finer details of recognising kosher fish (39-40).
-There is some aggadic material describing the return of the Ark after its capture by the Philistines (24) and the sun standing still for Joshua (25).
+Halakhic material related to the tractate includes the laws of buying an animal from an idolater for a sacrifice (23–24), circumcisions performed by idolaters (27), the status of gentile beer (31), the dung of an ox intended for idolatry (34), and the prohibition of intercourse with gentiles (36).
+Halakhic material less related to the tractate includes the laws of a Jewish apostate (26-27), a unique section outlining in detail many medicinal remedies from the Talmudic era (28–29), the safety/contamination issues in leaving water/wine uncovered (30), the process of overruling a previous rabbinical court (37), and the finer details of recognising kosher fish (39–40).
+There is some aggadic material describing the return of the Ark of the Covenant after its capture by the Philistines (24) and the sun standing still for Joshua (25).